This page is for the classic Hosted Payment Pages (HPP) integration, which has reached end-of-life. This means we are:

 You can only access skin management from the test platform.

-You can create, edit, upload, test, and publish your skins in your Customer Area > Account > Skins.
+You can create, edit, upload, test, and publish your skins in your Customer Area > Settings > Skins.

 The List tab identifies all the skins that have been created and associated with the company or merchant account: